makiavly05/jQuery-Slider/README.md

 			<a href="#right">Next &#8594;</a>
 	</div>

-To activate the slider without specifying a width (uses the width of the children objects) or any other options, use the following code.
+To activate the slider without specifying a width (uses the width of slider container) or any other options, use the following code.

 	$('#slider').slider();

 Examples of options.

-	$('#slider').slider({width:800}); // Sets the slider wrapper to 800px wide.
+	$('#slider').slider({width:700}); // Sets the slider wrapper to 700px wide.
 (Integer)
 	$('#slider').slider({start: 1}); // Animates to the specified position.
 (Integer)
 	$('#slider').slider({loop: true}); // Scrolls from last to first and vice versa.
 (Boolean)